Bringing energy career opportunities to more communities

 In addition to supporting income-qualified communities, as well as communities disproportionally impacted by energy costs, Xcel Energy hopes the grants will recruit and educate students who are historically and currently underrepresented in the energy efficiency sector.

 “One of the Xcel Energy Foundation’s main focus areas is to support STEM career pathways for people of color and women,” said Sam Holsen, manager of Social Investments for Minnesota, North Dakota and South Dakota.
-“With 40 percent of the company’s workforce eligible to retire over the next 10 years, and to achieve our 100% carbon-free strategy by 2050, its imperative to invest in the next generation of STEM learners.”
+“With 40 percent of the company’s workforce eligible to retire over the next 10 years, and to achieve our 100% carbon-free strategy by 2050, it’s imperative to invest in the next generation of STEM learners.”

 The scholarships prioritize applicants residing in Minneapolis’s Green Zones (neighborhoods that face combined impacts of environmental pollution and racial, political and economic marginalization); Saint Paul’s Areas of Concentrated Poverty (where 50% or more of the residents are people of color); and areas in rural Minnesota located in the Xcel Energy service territory.
 Courses of study may include building management, energy efficiency, HVAC or similar energy efficiency related topics.